What is Lojong?

 What the practice consists of

 Two limbs run through the curriculum.
-The first is *tonglen* — sending and taking — the breath practice in which the practitioner deliberately takes in some specific quality of suffering on the in-breath and sends out the opposite quality on the out-breath, inverting the protective reflex.
-The second is the sequence of slogans themselves: short phrases — drive all blames into one, be grateful to everyone, don't expect applause, abandon any hope of fruit — designed to be carried into ordinary life and noticed when their territory arises.
+The first is *tonglen*§, or sending and taking: a breath practice in which the practitioner deliberately takes in a specific quality of suffering on the in-breath and sends out its opposite on the out-breath.
+This inverts the protective reflex.
+The second limb is the sequence of slogans: short phrases such as drive all blames into one, be grateful to everyone, don't expect applause, and abandon any hope of fruit.
+These are designed to be carried into ordinary life and noticed when their territory arises.
 The slogans do not work by being agreed with.
-They work by surfacing the precise moments at which the habitual self-protection they describe is operating, and by giving the practitioner a small handle to interrupt it.
-Lojong is taught as a curriculum in which sitting practice and post-meditation life are the same investigation under two conditions, not two separate registers.
+They work by surfacing the precise moments when the habitual self-protection they describe is operating, and by giving the practitioner a small handle to interrupt it.
+Sitting practice and post-meditation life are treated as the same investigation under two conditions, not two separate registers.

 In the index